Tech-industry AI is getting dangerously homogenized, say Stanford experts

 “We don’t even know what they’re capable of doing, let alone when they fail,” he says.
 “Now things get really interesting, because we’re building our entire AI infrastructure on these models.”

 If biases are baked into models such as GPT-3 and BERT, they may infect applications built on top of them.
 For example, a recent study by Stanford HAI researchers involved teaching GPT-3 to compose stories beginning with the phrase “two Muslims walk into a . . .”.
 Sixty-six percent of the text the model provided involved violent themes, a far higher percentage than for other groups.
-Other researchers have uncovered other instances of deep-rooted biases in foundational models: In 2019, for instance, BERT was shown to associate terms such as “programmer” with men over women.
+Other researchers have uncovered other instances of deep-rooted biases in foundation models: In 2019, for instance, BERT was shown to associate terms such as “programmer” with men over women.

 To be sure, companies employ ethics teams and carefully select training data that will not introduce biases into their models.
-And some take steps to prevent their foundational models from providing the basis for unethical applications.
+And some take steps to prevent their foundation models from providing the basis for unethical applications.
 OpenAI, for example, pledges to cut off API access to any application used for “harassment, spam, radicalization, or astroturfing.”

 Still, private companies won’t necessarily comply with a set of industry standards for ensuring unbiased models.
 And there is no regulatory body at the state or federal level that’s ready with policies that might keep large AI models from impacting consumers, especially those in minority or underrepresented groups, in negative ways.
 Li says lawmakers have attended past HAI workshops, hoping to gain insights on what policies might look like.